How to

 Your content is a promise you make to your audience.
 Every tweet should answer their silent question: “What’s in it for me?”
 Deliver on that promise consistently, and they will follow.

-Get Early Engagement to Boost Your Reach
+Get Early Engagement to Boost Your Reach (Golden Hour)

 Organize Your Ideas with Content Buckets